Lola Pearce: 2019–2023

 After being attacked during a siege at Peggy's wine bar in September 2022, Lola and Jay reignite their relationship after Honey dumps Jay.
 In October, after experiencing headaches and dizziness, Lola suffers a seizure at the community centre during Lexi's dancing competition.
-She is taken to hospital where she is diagnosed with a highly aggressive Brain tumor, which is later confirmed to be terminal.
+She is taken to hospital where she is diagnosed with a highly aggressive glioblastoma brain tumor, which is later confirmed to be terminal.
 Following surgery, Lola is told that a portion of the tumour is inoperable due to its location within the brain.
 At Christmas, Jay proposes to Lola but she initially refuses as she is concerned that Jay would not be able to take care of her, but both later agree to get married.
 In January 2023, Lola decides that she wants to reconcile with her mother before she dies, but dismisses the idea shortly afterwards.
 After having a brief health scare before her wedding, Lola is taken to the hospital by Kim but arrives at the registry office in time to marry Jay.
 Billy tracks down Lola's mother, Emma Harding (Patsy Kensit), in an attempt for her to attend Lola's wedding, and although she initially rules out playing a role in Lola's life, she starts to meet with Lola at the salon under the pseudonym Nicole.
 Following several visits to the salon, as well as posting a large sum of money through her letterbox, Lola realises that Nicole is actually Emma, her mother.
 After a tense confrontation, Lola forgives Emma for the past and they reconcile.